Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/bindings/data.md

     - `.hasTrait(stack: ItemStack, Holder<FoodTrait>)`{: .language-kube-21 #food-has-trait }: If the stack has the given food trait
     - `.isRotten(stack: ItemStack)`{: .language-kube-21 #food-is-rotten }: If the stack is rotten
     - `.setRotten(stack: ItemStack)`{: .language-kube-21 #food-set-rotten }: Set the given stack as rotten
-    - `.setCreationDate(stack: ItemStack, calendarTick: int)`{: .language-kube-21 #food-set-creation-date }: Sets the stack's creation date to the given calendar timestamp
+    - `.setCreationDate(stack: ItemStack, calendarTick: int)`{: .language-kube-21 #food-set-creation-date }: Sets the stack's creation date to the given calendar tick
     - `.setTransientNonDecaying(stack: ItemStack)`{: .language-kube-21 #food-set-transient-non-decaying }: Sets the stack as non-decaying, transiently.
 This effect will not be carried through stack copying
     - `.setNonDecaying(stack: ItemStack, invisible: boolean)`{: .language-kube-21 #food-set-non-decaying }: Sets the stack as non-decaying, optionally including a tooltip on the stack
 - `.support`{: .language-kube-21 #support }: Gets a sub-binding focusing on the support and collapse mechanics